imnotche/info/README.md

 you want contact me if so send friend request to this discord shousienaga_71054

-he is most older ovaqreborn staff on discord(littlebit idiot)
+he is first ovaqreborn staff on discord(littlebit idiot)